CSKA gymnastics coach. Sports complex gymnastics CSKA

 Women: beam exercises; floor exercise; individual all-around championship; exercises on uneven bars; team championship; vault.

-Men: floor exercises; crossbar exercises; individual all-around championship; exercises on parallel bars; horse exercises; ring exercises; team championship; vault.
+Men: floor exercise; exercises on the horizontal bar; individual all-around championship; exercises on parallel bars; exercises on horseback; exercises on rings; team championship; vault.

 Floor exercises - gymnasts perform on a special shock-absorbing flooring covered with a woolen or synthetic carpet.
-They contain combinations of various movements, dance elements, circles with arms and legs, swings, static positions, somersaults and flips, combined into a complete combination that meets certain requirements.
-The duration of floor exercises for men is 50-70 seconds, for women 70-90 seconds.
+They contain combinations of various movements, dance elements, circles with arms and legs, swings, static positions, somersaults and inversions, combined into a complete combination that meets certain requirements.
+Duration of floor exercises for men is 50-70 seconds, for women 70-90 seconds.
 Women perform exercises to music (phonogram without singing).

-Vault (male and female).
-It is performed from a running start using additional support (hence the name of the exercise).
-Projectile length - 1.6 m, width - 0.35 m.
-The athlete runs along a special track 25 m long and 1 m wide, pushes off with his feet from the bridge - a shock-absorbing device 20 cm high, inclined to the run-up line - and then produces an additional push hands (for men, a push with one hand is allowed) from the projectile.
-Performed jumps can be straight, somersaults, flips, etc. For men, the projectile is installed at a height of 1.35 m parallel to the runway, for women - at a height of 1.25 m perpendicular to the runway.
-Another significant difference is related to the formula of the competition: men are given only one attempt, women - two, according to the results of which the average score for the exercise is displayed.
-The height and distance of the jump, its complexity (the number of revolutions around the longitudinal and transverse axes, etc.), the purity of execution and the clarity of the landing are evaluated.
+Vault (men and women).
+Performed from a running start using additional support (hence the name of the exercise).
+The length of the projectile is 1.6 m, the width is 0.35 m.
+The athlete runs up along a special track 25 m long and 1 m wide, pushes off with his feet from the bridge - a shock-absorbing device 20 cm high, inclined to the run-up line - and then makes an additional push hands (for men a push with one hand is allowed) from the projectile.
+The jumps performed can be straight, somersault, inverted, etc. For men, the apparatus is installed at a height of 1.35 m parallel to the runway, for women - at a height of 1.25 m perpendicular to the track.
+Another significant difference is related to the competition formula: men are given only one attempt, women - two, based on the results of which the average score for completing the exercise is calculated.
+The height and distance of the jump, its complexity (number of revolutions around the longitudinal and transverse axis, etc.), cleanliness of execution and precision of landing are assessed.

-Exercises on a horse contain various jumps and circles with one or two legs, moving across or longitudinally with support on the horse, on one arm and horse, on one or both handles, performed only with a swing and together.
+Exercises on a horse contain various swings and circles with one or two legs, movements in support across or longitudinally with support on the horse, on one hand and horse, on one or both handles, performed only with a swing and together.

-Exercises on the rings contain various lifts, turns, twists, performed by swing and force, static positions- handstands, horizontal hangs and stops, crosses.
-Ring exercises (lifts, turns and twists) demonstrate not only flexibility, but also physical strength athlete.
+Ring exercises contain various lifts, rotations, twists, performed with swing and force, static positions- handstands, horizontal hangs and supports, crosses.
+Exercises on rings (lifts, rotations and twists) demonstrate not only flexibility, but also physical strength athlete.

-Exercises for men on uneven bars contain various lifts, turns, transitions, jumps, circles with one and two legs, somersaults above and below the poles, high turns, as well as limited static positions - handstands, horizontal stops.
+Exercises for men on uneven bars contain various lifts, turns, transitions, swings, circles with one and two legs, somersaults over and under the poles, large rotations, as well as, to a limited extent, static positions - handstands, horizontal supports.

-Exercises on the crossbar (male) - a bar made of polished steel with a diameter of 27-28 mm and a length of 2.5 m, mounted on two racks with stretch marks at a height of 2.55 m.
-According to the rules, performing rotations (in different directions) around the crossbar , the athlete has no right to touch it with his body.
-During the performance, he must demonstrate different types of grips and the ability to cleanly and clearly move from one type to another.
+Exercises on the crossbar (men) - a bar made of polished steel with a diameter of 27-28 mm and a length of 2.5 m, fixed on two racks with the help of stretch marks at a height of 2.55 m.
+According to the rules, performing rotations (in different directions) around the crossbar , the athlete has no right to touch her with his body.
+During the performance, he must demonstrate various types of grips and the ability to move cleanly and clearly from one type to another.

 Judging is carried out by two groups of judges.
-One group, consisting of 2 judges, evaluates the complexity of the performance (according to a 10-point system), the other group evaluates the technical performance and consists of 6 judges.
+One group, consisting of 2 judges, evaluates the difficulty of the execution (using a 10-point system), the other group evaluates the technical execution and consists of 6 judges.

-Gymnasts lose 0.1 points for a minor error, 0.2 to 0.3 for a medium error, and 0.4 points for a gross one.
-When falling on a projectile or from a projectile, 0.5 points are deducted.
+Gymnasts lose 0.1 points for a small mistake, from 0.2 to 0.3 for an average mistake and 0.4 points for a rough one.
+If you fall on or from a projectile, 0.5 points are deducted.